jonnonz1/nz-statute-book/acts/public/1992/gas-act-1992.md

 (6) This section is intended only as a guide to the general scheme and effect of this Part.

 ### 43C Outline of regulation-making powers
-(1) In this subpart, the principal regulation-making powers are as follows:Type of regulationsHow they can be madeRegulations for terms and conditions of access to Maui pipelineRegulations on retail and consumer issuesThey can be made at any time, (whether or not the industry body has been approved, or the Commission is established, or has made a recommendation).Regulations on wholesale marketRegulations on gas processing facilitiesRegulations on transmission, and distribution of gas (other than on terms and conditions of access to Maui pipeline)They can be made only if—
+(1) In this subpart, the principal regulation-making powers are as follows:The following table is small in size and contains 2 columns.
+Column 1 is headed Type of regulations.
+Column 2 is headed How they can be made.Type of regulationsHow they can be madeRegulations for terms and conditions of access to Maui pipelineRegulations on retail and consumer issuesThey can be made at any time, (whether or not the industry body has been approved, or the Commission is established, or has made a recommendation).Regulations on wholesale marketRegulations on gas processing facilitiesRegulations on transmission, and distribution of gas (other than on terms and conditions of access to Maui pipeline)They can be made only if—
   (a) an industry body is approved (and then only to implement the effect of a recommendation by that body); or (b) the Commission is established (and then only for transitional purposes or to implement the effect of a recommendation by the Commission).
 (2) This section is intended only as a guide to the general scheme and effect of the principal regulation-making powers in this Part.